MAX Green Line: Ridership

-Before the start of construction, a PSU study estimated that the Green Line would carry 46,500 riders by 2025.
-For its first year in operation, TriMet projected an average of 25,250 riders on weekdays, but fewer people than expected actually utilized the line on its first day of weekday service.
-By the following month, however, TriMet had recorded approximately 17,000 trips per day.
+The Green Line averaged 11,202 riders in May 2025, the third busiest in the MAX system.
+Before the start of construction, a PSU study estimated the Green Line would carry 46,500 riders by 2025.
+TriMet had projected an average of 25,250 riders on weekdays for the first year, but fewer people than expected actually rode the line on the first weekday service.
+By the following month, TriMet had recorded approximately 17,000 trips per day.
 The average daily ridership in June 2010 was 19,500, increasing to 24,300 by April 2012.

-As of September 2019, the Green Line is the third-busiest MAX service with an average weekday ridership of 19,160, 1,480 fewer riders than the previous year.
+In September 2019, the Green Line was the third-busiest MAX service with an average weekday ridership of 19,160, 1,480 fewer riders than the previous year.
 The drop in ridership—experienced systemwide—is attributed to crime and lower-income riders being forced out of the inner city by rising housing prices.